Multi-agent Assisted Automatic Test Generation for Java JSON Libraries: Results

-Among all misclassified instances for FS and FS-CoT, 78\% of them are overlapped.
-Many of these misclassifications are related to specific behaviors of \textit{fastjson2}.
-These behaviors are indeed difficult to judge, and even experienced \textit{fastjson2} users find it challenging to accurately assess them.
-Thus, even with reasoning steps, it is still difficult to judge a new case without prior experience.
-Nevertheless, our observation suggests that LLMs have the potential to classify bad test results, which should gain more future investigation.
+Among the 14 misclassified instances by both FS and FS-CoT, 11 are shared between the two approaches.
+Many of these misclassifications are related to specific behaviors of \textit{fastjson}, which are inherently difficult to judge even for experienced users~\cite{issue3153_judge}.
+As such, even with explicit reasoning steps, accurately assessing new cases remains challenging without prior domain-specific knowledge.
+Nevertheless, the experimental results indicate that the Test Validator is still able to identify a meaningful portion of bad tests, contributing to the quality improvement of \tool's generated test suites.